-Over the past 30 years, ESCI has presented many conference and professional workshops that have provided excellent training and information for the participants.
-ESCI is known for its first class motivational and workshop presentations that cover a wide range of audiences.
+Over the past 30 years, ESCI has offered presentations for conferences and professional workshops, providing invaluable training and information for participants.
+ESCI is known for its first-class motivational and workshop presentations that cover a wide range of audiences.

 Sheldon Gilbert: Chief Executive Officer, ESCI

-Dr. Cassi L. Fields: Vice President, ESCI-Fields Human Capital Division
+Dr. Cassi L. Fields: Vice President, ESCI Human Capital Services

 Dr. Cassi Fields is a nationally known expert in the design, development, validation, and administration of fire/rescue, law enforcement, and other public safety personnel assessment/testing projects of all sizes.
 She has been producing testing and other human capital programs for public safety agencies since 1990.
 Her special expertise is developing promotional systems for at-risk organizations.

-Chief Wintermute served as a fire chief in Oregon and Washington State.
-He has a wealth of experience in both large and small fire departments and is knowledgeable about fire and EMS planning and cooperative service delivery subjects.
+Chief Wintermute served as a fire chief in Oregon, Washington State, and Idaho.
+He has a wealth of experience in both large and small fire departments, and is knowledgeable about fire and EMS planning and cooperative service delivery subjects.

-Jennifer Flaig: Director of Testing, ESCI-Fields Human Capital Division
+Jennifer Flaig: Director of Testing, ESCI Human Capital Services

 Ms. Flaig is the ESCI-Fields Human Capital Division’s Director of Testing and has been developing and managing personnel selection and training projects since 2002.
 She is also the instructor of record for George Washington University’s Resource Management program, which is designed for individuals with full-time jobs in public safety to pursue their undergraduate degrees.